chef/chef-web-docs/chef_master/source/berkshelf.rst

 This command has the following options:

 ``-b PATH``, ``--berksfile PATH``
-   The path to the |berksfile| from which cookbooks will be vendored.
+   The path to the Berksfile from which cookbooks will be vendored.

 ``--delete``
    Use to clean the directory in which vendored cookbooks will be placed prior to executing this command.